microsoft/vscode-docs/docs/languages/cpp.md

 We will install Mingw-w64 via [MSYS2](https://www.msys2.org/), which provides up-to-date native builds of GCC, Mingw-w64, and other helpful C++ tools and libraries.
 You can download the latest installer from the MSYS2 page or use this [link to the installer](https://github.com/msys2/msys2-installer/releases/download/2022-06-03/msys2-x86_64-20220603.exe).

 Follow the **Installation** instructions on the [MSYS2 website](https://www.msys2.org/) to install Mingw-w64.
-Take care to run each required Start menu and `pacman` command, especially Step 7, when you will install the actual Mingw-w64 toolset (`pacman -S --needed base-devel mingw-w64-x86_64-toolchain`).
+Take care to run each required Start menu and `pacman` command.

+You will need to install the full Mingw-w64 toolchain (`pacman -S --needed base-devel mingw-w64-x86_64-toolchain`) to get the `gdb` debugger.

 ### Add the MinGW compiler to your path